The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Mathematical development of a Boltzmann equation with functionals

+Physically, the we are ``keeping track'' of $f_1$ and letting $f_2$ represent our ignorance of the ``real distribution''.
+Hence, the Vlasov term can be physically interpreted as ``an ensemble of forces defined by our ignorance of the real distribution'' acting on a distribution $f_1$ of particles.
+The Boltzmann term is, analogously, an ensemble of collision terms.

-To go further, we have to make some ansatze.
-We will assume any phases between degrees of freedom oscillate ``fast'' w.r.t. any time-scale, so position and momentum decouple into a classical probability in both position and momentum space.
-We will also assume, taking inspiration from field theory \cite{kovner} a Gaussian ansatz for this probability.
-So
+Gaussianity in this context means that any phases between degrees of freedom oscillate ``fast'' w.r.t. any time-scale, so position and momentum decouple into a classical probability in both position and momentum space which is approximately of Gaussian form